Steps to Success

 Identify possible locations for your project based on your interests, regional knowledge, language skills, and safety considerations.
 Note that undergraduate travel is governed by Duke’s International Travel Policy.
 Refer to the Duke Restricted Regions List to ensure the location you are considering is approved for undergraduate travel.

 It may be possible to obtain approval to conduct your project in a restricted location.
 According to the International Travel Policy, “Duke undergraduates wishing to travel to a location on the Duke Restricted Regions List must formally, and individually, petition for a waiver of the Duke University restriction on travel.”
-More details can be found here.

 If you have questions about specific locations, ask your DukeEngage advisor or contact Christy Parrish Michels, Senior Manager, Global Admin.
 Policies and Procedures, Duke University.